morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ### Importing back our data

-We stored this dataset in a MySQL database, so first of all we have to retrieve it.
+We stored this dataset in a MySQL database, so, first of all, we have to retrieve it.

 <details>
   <summary><b>Click to see code</b></summary>